imretomosvari/ach-parser-web/README.md

 I advise not to input real files on the github hosted version, but you can download the index.html, and run it in your own browser from your computer.

 **Currently works with:**
-- Domestic ACH files as described [here](https://achdevguide.nacha.org/ach-file-details)
+- Domestic and international ACH files including returns.

 # Disclaimer